crass/seedvault_backup_parser/README.md

 ## Backup Format V1
 TODO: See source for now

+## Other tools
+* [seedvault-extractor](https://github.com/jackwilsdon/seedvault-extractor) is a golang program for partially decrypting V1 backups.

 ## License
 This application is available as open source under the terms of the [Apache-2.0 License](https://opensource.org/licenses/Apache-2.0).